Teaching Times: How Screen Sharing Is Changing The Way We Teach

 Rachel Prince is a teacher at Horizon High School, Arizona.
 As with many teachers in the UK, when Covid struck she found that she had a quarter of the class checking in from home.
-In the beginning the class relied on worksheets which Rachel had to prepare and hand out.
+In the beginning, the class relied on worksheets that Rachel had to prepare and hand out.
 She moved on to Google Meet using video and audio to bring students who were working from home into the classroom.
-The trouble was that this led to front of the class teaching, but Rachel wanted less of a formal presentation style and more sharing and engagement.
+The trouble was that this led to front-of-the-class teaching, but Rachel wanted less of a formal presentation style and more sharing and engagement.

 Rachel created a workaround solution by angling her web camera, so students could see what was on the board.
 But this brought its own problems:

-Rachel has found all students can join the session regardless of what type of device they own: ‘All the kids have to do is go to the DisplayNote webpage to join.
+Rachel has found all students can join the session regardless of what type of device they own: “All the kids have to do is go to the DisplayNote webpage to join.
 My students love the apps for IOS and Android.
 They all have their own phones, which they can use to connect and present their work.
-It’s technology that is familiar and accessible.’
+It’s a technology that is familiar and accessible.”

 The company surveyed a sample of 250,000 users to find out more about their habits.
 It seems that hybrid learning, and app deployment policies all contribute to the web being used more often for screen sharing.

-Teachers have also started to reflect on the change that the technology has brought.
-Dr Anthea Irwin, a Lecturer in Communication at Ulster University, has found that the move to blended learning has had many advantages.
+Teachers have also started to reflect on the change that technology has brought.
+Dr. Anthea Irwin, a Lecturer in Communication at Ulster University, has found that the move to blended learning has had many advantages.